Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 ![](images/spooki.png)
 ![](images/target.png)

 Putting everything together, I finally finished the game.
-The full run through, including replaying the game, is below:
+The full run through, including replaying the game, is below (I made the gif in 2X speed since it's a long game and could not fit in a gif in normal speed):

 ![alt-text](images/full.gif)